cs1302uga/cs1302-minesweeper-alpha/README.md

 A score of `100` would denote a perfect game.
 In this version of Mineweeper, it should not be possible for the player to win the game in less than `(rows * cols)`-many rounds.
-Therefore, any game in which the player exceeds that many rounds would resuly in a score that is less thatn `100`.
+Therefore, any game in which the player exceeds that many rounds would result in a score that is less than `100`.
 When displaying the score, the number should always be printed with two digits following the decimal point.

 ### The Grid and Interface